-…An integrated healing & yoga resort offering wellness and detox solutions to alleviate the stress of modern living.
+…An integrated healing & yoga resort offering wellness and detox solutions that perfectly accompanies modern living.
 It features five beautiful yoga shalas, a unique Spa (don’t miss the section on facilities below) and a healthy restaurant.

 We retreated here for the weekend and found it to be pure bliss!
 That said, one person’s idea of bliss can be different to another’s.
 Keep reading to learn who I’d recommend this place to.

 Udara is a one-stop-shop when it comes to retreating.
 It boasts a salt water pool with swim-up bar, watsu pool (at a warm 35% celsius), sauna (inside the giant turtle), steam room, and hot & icy cold plunge pools.

 A range of massages and body treatments are available from the spa menu.
 Andy and I enjoyed a traditional Balinese massage on the top floor, listening to the waves crash onto the shore like nature’s relaxing tunes – bliss!

 Plus there’s meditation cave!
 It truly is a little Balinese Narnia.
 Such a fun way to wake your inner child, exploring this uniquely designed complex.

 And of course, there’s yoga.
 There are 5 yoga shalas and a range of classes on offer each day.
 I highly recommend an aerial yoga class.
 It’s a particularly incredible space and hence experience.
 Even if you don’t stay at Udara, if you’re in Canggu or Seminyak, make the trip to do a class.
 See the (incredibly beautiful) shalas and the schedule, here.